JohnPaulinePineda/Portfolio_Project_56/docs/index.md

 ##################################
 # Consolidating all the
 # CNN model performance measures
-# for the selected model
+# for the selected model defined as
 # complex CNN with dropout and batch normalization regularization
 ##################################
 cnn_model_performance_comparison_val_test = pd.concat([model_cdrbnr_complex_all_summary_val,